Hong-01/EE4740-Modulo-Compressed-Sensing-on-Image/README.md

 Author: Yanqi Hong, Kaishen Lin

-Explaination:
+Explanation:

-              Test_MILP_OMP_M.m, Test_MILP_M_S.m and Test_MILP_OMP_L.m are the code to run the experiment
+              Test_MILP_OMP_M.m, Test_MILP_M_S.m, and Test_MILP_OMP_L.m are the code to run the experiment

-              omp.m and MILP.m are the matlab function for OMP and MILP algorithm, respectively.
+              omp.m and MILP.m are the Matlab functions for OMP and MILP algorithms, respectively.

+Comment: If the Matlab reports:
+            The index exceeds the number of array elements.
+The index cannot exceed 0.

+        Try to adjust the maximum solving time in MILP.m